Since the early 1800s the dairy industry in New Zealand has gone from farmers keeping a few domestic cows on bush blocks to being a world leader.

 The Fonterra Research Centre (FRC) in Palmerston North was formerly called the New Zealand Dairy Research Institute.
 FRC is a subsidiary of the Fonterra Co-operative Group and conducts research and development in dairy science and technology, with emphasis on dairy product development.

-The volume and reliability of Fonterra’s milk supply, which comes from more than 12,000 dairy farmers, has made it one of the top 10 dairy companies in the world.
+The volume and reliability of Fonterra’s milk supply, which comes from about 10,000 dairy farmers, has made it one of the top 10 dairy companies in the world.
 It is the leading New Zealand exporter of dairy products and is responsible for a third of international dairy trade.

 Fonterra’s global milk supply comes from farms in New Zealand, Australia, Chile and China, and it sells products to customers and consumers in 140 countries.
 It collects more than 13 billion litres of milk a year, and manufactures and markets over 1.8 million tonnes of product annually.
 It has around 20,000 staff in 40 countries, with over half of its staff working outside New Zealand.

 As well as traditional dairy products, Fonterra exports milk powder, casein and speciality products, such as a range of dairy products to help maintain bone strength.
-Fonterra has a range of organic products on the market and aims to have 200 farmers producing organic milk by 2013.
+Fonterra has a range of organic products on the market.

 Two dairy cooperatives that did not join Fonterra were Tatua Co-operative Dairy Company and Westland Milk Products.
 Tatua has since been at the forefront of the development of niche products.
 Westland has specialised in the production of milk powders, milk fats and milk protein products.
 Other manufacturers include Dairy Trust and Synlait.